 Operating policies shall conform to the Electricity Act 1998, market rules, NERC reliability standards and NPCC directories.
 When the interpretation of an IESO operating policy is in question, IESO staff shall select the interpretation most consistent with the market rules.
 When the proper interpretation of a NERC standard is in question, IESO staff shall select the interpretation most consistent with the purpose of the standard and NERC’s objects to maintain the minimum level of reliability.
 When the proper interpretation of NPCC criteria is in question, IESO staff shall select the interpretation most consistent with NPCC’s reliability objects.

-The operating policies of this market manual are built on the foundation that Ontario’s power system is planned and designed in accordance with the Where existing equipment is insufficient to satisfy ORTAC criteria, special practices shall be documented in operating instructions and followed until the required equipment is in operation.
+The operating policies of this market manual are built on the foundation that Ontario’s power system is planned and designed in such a way as to satisfy the Ontario Resource and Transmission Assessment Criteria (ORTAC).
+Where existing equipment is insufficient to satisfy ORTAC criteria, special practices shall be documented in operating instructions and shall be followed until the required equipment is in operation.
+Special practices may include, but not limited to, voluntary demand management operating procedures, interim operating procedures that form part of a market rule exemption plan, interim operating procedures that form part of a NERC or NPCC corrective action plan.

 In case of a discrepancy between this market manual and another manual in the MM 7 series, the policies of this market manual shall apply.
 In case of discrepancy between this document and a more stringent reliability standard, the reliability standard shall apply.